 - Chekhov's Gun: The way she comes up behind Dimitrios and kisses him is Bond's inspiration for having Vesper do the same at Casino Royale.

 - Kill the Cutie: She's introduced as a sweet and lovable woman trapped into the bad guys' plans, and then gets killed for telling Bond what she knows about her husband's plans.

-- Ms. Fanservice: The first half of her role in the movie, including scenes in a sexy, sea-green two-piece, and a pinkish-red evening gown with a neckline that borders on Absolute Cleavage.
+- Ms. Fanservice: The first half of her role in the movie, including scenes in a sexy, sea-green two-piece, and a pink evening gown.

 - Your Cheating Heart: Due to her bitter relationship with Alex, she sleeps with Bond.